 - 1. Lift the handset or press ON/OFF button. - 2.
 Press the FWD button or dial [640] on the dial pad. - 3.
 Dial the Call Forward No-Answer code [7] on the dial pad. - 4.
 Dial the desired destination number where calls are to be forwarded.
 A confirmation tone sounds. - 5.
-Replace handset or press ON/OFF button.
+Replace handset; ON/OFF button extinguishes automatically, if used instead of handset.